AlexandruEmil/weather-app-tkinter/README.md

 This program is a weather application that fetches weather information from an API and displays it using a Tkinter-based graphical user interface (GUI).
 It allows users to search for weather information of a specific location by entering the city name.

 # Dependencies:
-Python 3.x
-Tkinter library
-JSON module
-Requests module
+Python 3.x,Tkinter library.JSON module,Requests module

 # File Structure:
 weather_app.py: The main Python script that contains the application logic and GUI components.